JuliaLang/www_old.julialang.org/blog/_posts/2017-8-25-gpuarrays.md

 completely in Julia for all hardware.

-CuArrays is very similar to GPUArrays' CUDAnative backend and was first supposed to be an extension of that, but we decided to concentrate on CUDA support in it's own package to create a much leaner package.
+CuArrays is very similar to GPUArrays' CUDAnative backend and was first supposed to be an extension of that, but we decided to concentrate on CUDA support in its own package to create a much leaner package.
 This is a fair approach for now and we plan to merge things back at some point to decrease fragmentation of the ecosystem.

-Like CuArrays, GPUArrays supports functions like [broadcast](https://julialang.org/blog/2017/01/moredots), `mapreduce`, indexing, `vcat`/`hcat` and all the functionality that comes for free from the support of these generic functions, e.g. sum, maximum, etc.
+Like CuArrays, GPUArrays supports functions like [broadcast](https://julialang.org/blog/2017/01/moredots), `mapreduce`, indexing, `vcat`/`hcat` and all the functionality that comes for free from the support of these generic functions, e.g. `sum`, `maximum`, etc.

 On top of that GPUArrays wraps CU/CL-BLAS and CU/CL-FFT enabling a wide range of applications.